Welcome To The Lancaster County Showcase

 Renovation on the first house began that fall.
 Many local furniture manufacturers helped in changing the building from a chicken house to a showcase.
-The entire 500 feet was given a concrete floor.
+The entire 500 square feet was given a concrete floor.
 An office and a restroom were built toward the front, along with an overhead garage door, an extra outside door, and some windows.
 The landlord spent a good deal of time trying to eliminate the chicken aroma.
 He succeeded in this, though one customer months later said he could still smell a hint of chicken.

 The Lancaster County Showcase officially opened January 1, 2005.
 The main purpose of the Showcase was to be a place where store owners (wholesale only) could easily connect with the manufacturers.
 From the beginning, we handled only American-made items, produced by vendors from the Anabaptist community.
 Although it was our original desire for the vendors to be located in Lancaster County, we soon realized we needed to expand our vision if we were to be able to balance our budget.
 As of now, most of the vendors come from Pennsylvania, Ohio, and Indiana, although we have had some manufacturers from states like Michigan, Illinois, Missouri, Delaware, New York, and Minnesota.

 Ten manufacturers displayed their products that first month.
 We deeply appreciated those original vendors who had the same belief that this would be good for the furniture community.
 Through a steady marketing effort, store owners began stopping at the Showcase.
 The first month we had an average of two to three customers a day.
 That is the same number the Ohio Showcase had after a couple of years.
 Eventually, Ben and John grew the business to where there were over fifty (50) vendors in the Showcase and three to five customers came each day.
-Currently there are over a hundred (100) vendors with eight to nine customers per day.
+Currently there are over a hundred and twenty-five (125) vendors with eight to nine customers per day.